-I bought myself a small bear canister last year called the Bare Boxer Contender (Model 101).
-It has about a two-day capacity (three if you are really careful about what you pack), perfect for the short weekend backpacking trips I take year round.
+The Bare Boxer Contender (Model 101) is a small bear canister with a two-to-three day capacity, perfect for the short weekend backpacking trips I take year round.
 I also own a larger Garcia Bear Canister but it can hold 5-6 days of food and has far more capacity than I need.
 It’s also an ungainly thing to pack in a smaller volume ultralight backpack and I’d rather not bother with it on shorter trips.
 Both of these canisters are approved by the IGBC and SIBBG for use in Grizzly and black bear country.

 While I am still not required by law to carry a bear canister on weekend trips in New Hampshire, there are some advantages to carrying the smaller sized canister over a normal bear bag or a Ursack.

 - The Bare Boxer Contender can’t be compromised by a bear or smaller animals like mice.
 Ever.